rhribeiro25/virtual-card-platform/README.md

 - Caching to avoid repeated queries
 - CI pipeline with **GitHub Actions** (build, test, Jacoco publish)
 - **Flyway** DB versioning for environment consistency
+- Request ID Validation – I added validation using requestId in transactions to make sure the same transaction isn't processed more than once, even in case of network issues or retries.
+- Cache First Strategy – Now the system checks the cache first, and only goes to the database if the data isn’t there.
+That helps improve performance and reduce unnecessary DB hits.
+- Global Exception Handler Improvements – I standardized internal error messages and improved how I handle exceptions, organizing everything through BusinessException to keep things clean and centralized.
+- Transactional Rollback – I applied @Transactional(rollbackFor = BusinessException.class) to ensure that if anything goes wrong in a business rule, all operations inside the process are rolled back, even those inside a Template Method flow.
+- Custom Validation per Transaction Type – I made validations customizable using a supports() method, so each one is only applied to the right type of transaction.
+It makes the system more flexible and easier to maintain.

 ---